gregsaun/BearExxa-V2/README.md

 - The close help of Florian Däubler, [Paul_GD](https://github.com/PaulGD03), [Schaun Doe](https://www.printables.com/@ShaunDoe), Sleene and  [vertigo235](https://www.printables.com/@vertigo235_33)
 - All [my Patreons](https://www.patreon.com/gregsaun), it would have been impossible without their help
-- LDO Motors for their continuous and precious support.
+- [LDO Motors](https://ldomotors.com) for their continuous and precious support and sponsoring.
 Thanks to LDO, we plan to make a full kit with custom stepper
-- E3D Online for providing a free hotend for development and answering my questions
+- [E3D Online](https://e3d-online.com) for providing free hotends for development
+- [Bondtech](https://www.bondtech.se) for providing free IDGA gears for developments
 - The [fan duct knob](https://www.printables.com/model/113157-bear-extruder-v1-fan-duct-knob) by Amelia Marie Collins
 - [René Jura](https://rene-jurack.de) for helping me on CFD simulation for the nozzle fan duct
 - The 602 Wasteland Discord community for their precious knowledge, advice and great talks
 - Keith Bennett for making the [Prusa AIO firmware](https://github.com/thisiskeithb/PrusaAIO) compatible
 - [PoiTEE](https://x.com/PoiTEE) for the great talks and testing
-- [FilamentFrenzy](https://x.com/FilamentFrenzy) for having tested and make noise for an early version of BearExxa v2
+- [FilamentFrenzy](https://x.com/FilamentFrenzy) for having tested and make noise for an early version
 - Prusa Research for their MK2.5S and MK3S designs
-- Adrian Bowyer for creating RepRap
+- Adrian Bowyer for inventing [RepRap](https://reprap.org)

+Thank you everyone ❤️

 ## License